-4b) Of the total number of patients who were referred to or remained in a Primary Care Centre (PCC) following either:
+4b) Of the total number of patients contacts that who were referred to or remained in a Primary Care Centre (PCC) following either:their definitive clinical assessment / face to face triage (in the case of walk-in patients), how many were prioritised as P2F2F and seen....

-- their definitive clinical assessment; or - face to face triage (in the case of walk-in patients), how many were prioritised as urgent and seen seen in 120 minutes (2 hours) or less following the completion of definitive clinical assessment / face to face triage; and seen after 120 minutes (2 hours) following the completion of definitive clinical assessment / face to face triage.
+- their definitive clinical assessment; or - face to face triage (in the case of walk-in patients), how many were prioritised as urgent and seen

-This is the total number of patients who were referred to or remained in a Primary Care Centre (PCC) and were prioritised as urgent following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
-The number of urgent patients referred to or remained in a PCC should be split as follows:
+This is the total number of patients contacts that who were referred to or remained in a Primary Care Centre (PCC) and were prioritised as urgentP2F2F following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
+The number of urgentP2F2F patients referred to or remained in a PCC should be split as follows: